Improving Zero-Shot Translation by Disentangling Positional Information: Discussions and Analyses

 \subsection{Inspecting Language Independence}

-To test whether our model leads to more language-independent representations, we assess the similarity of encoder outputs on the sentence and token level using two methods: \paragraph{SVCCA} The singular vector canonical correlation analysis (SVCCA; \citeauthor{SVCCA}, \citeyear{SVCCA}) measures similarity of neural network outputs, and has been used to measure representational similarity in NMT \cite{kudugunta-etal-2019-investigating}.
-As the method operates on fixed-size inputs, we meanpool encoder outputs and measure similarity on a sentence level.
+To test whether our model leads to more language-independent representations, we assess the similarity of encoder outputs on the sentence and token level using the two following methods:

+\paragraph{SVCCA} The singular vector canonical correlation analysis (SVCCA; \citeauthor{SVCCA}, \citeyear{SVCCA}) measures similarity of neural network outputs, and has been used to assess representational similarity in NMT \cite{kudugunta-etal-2019-investigating}.
+As SVCCA operates on fixed-size inputs, we meanpool the encoder outputs and measure similarity on a sentence level.

 \paragraph{Language Classification Accuracy} Since more similar representations are more difficult to distinguish, poor performance of a language classifier indicates high similarity.
 Based on a trained model, we learn a token-level linear projection from the encoder outputs to the number of classes (languages).